Miceuz/SolarCampingLentern/README.md

  * Solar power available: 3.5W minus conversion losses
  * Light output: 120lm

-I have plenty of solar - 1h of perfect sunlight should provide enough of charge for 4 required hours.
-Battery size seems to be a limiting factor, but there is a small tradeoff with the weight.
+It has plenty of solar - 1h of perfect sunlight should provide enough of charge for 4 required hours.
+Seems to make sense to have more battery capacity, but there is a small tradeoff with the weight.
 It will be interesting to experiment with battery sizes and see what run times are achievable.

 ### Mechanical construction